armollica/TableShaper/README.md

 pick '~B:G, E`
 ```

-The "sift" method is set with the `-s, --sift` flag.
+The "filter" method is set with the `-f, --filter` flag.
 You provide a
 Python expression that is evaluated on each column name.
 The column
 name is loaded into the namespace as `name`.
 If the expression evaluates
 to true then the column is kept.